gitsetgopack/MoneyManagerV2/README.md

 [https://www.youtube.com/watch?v=9fJScubX-cI](https://youtu.be/Kpe4u8LHseg)

 This video shows only the new features and enhancement of some older features.
-All the other features from phase 3 are working as it is.
+All the other features from Project 3 are working as it is.
 <hr>
 <p align="center">
 <a><img  height=360 width=550